Trump’s potential indictment caps decades of legal scrutiny

 Trump first faced legal scrutiny in the 1970s when the Department of Justice brought a racial discrimination case against his family’s real estate business.

 Trump and his father fiercely fought the suit, which accused them of refusing to rent apartments to black tenants in predominantly white buildings.
-Testimony showed that applications filed by prospective black tenants were marked with a “C″ for “colored.”
+Testimony showed that applications filed by prospective black tenants were marked with a “C” for “colored.”
 Trump counter-sued for $100 million, accusing the government of defamation.

 The case ended with a settlement that opened the way for some black tenants but did not force the Trumps to explicitly acknowledge they had “failed and neglected” to comply with the Fair Housing Act.